 Meeting Management Practices Help Improve Productivity

 We spend a lot of our work lives in meetings.
 In many instances, poor meeting management practices result in an unproductive use of the participants' time.
-In a related post, I offer guidance on turning five common meeting scenarios into productive events.
-In this post, I offer additional ideas to support strengthening the utility, productivity, and impact of meetings.
+In a related article, we offer guidance on turning five common meeting scenarios into productive events.
+Here are additional ideas to support strengthening the utility, productivity, and impact of meetings.

 Meeting Management Key - Stand PAT

 Some managers employ a P.A.T. approach to meetings, requiring a Purpose, an Agenda, and a Timeframe.
 Arming the participants with these critical points of context ahead of the session ensures that people show up prepared to participate and support the overall intent of the meeting.
 A clear P.A.T. outline helps ensure a productive session.

 You should be able to define the purpose of the meeting in 1 or 2 sentences at most.
 "This meeting is to plan the new marketing campaign" or "this meeting is to review shipping's new policy for handling returns."
 The purpose helps ensure everyone knows why they are there, what needs to be done, and how to guide progress and drive for a conclusion.